blahcat/blahcat.github.io/content/2016-09-06-twctf-2016-reverse-box-writeup.md

 [+] Unicorn script generated as '/tmp/revbox.py'
 ```

-You can then easily update the script to make it bruteforce the correct value
+You can then easily update the script to make it brute-force the correct value
 for `eax` (i.e. the random integer), and let `unicorn` transform the buffer
 (located in the stack at 0xffffd26c - which we know thanks to GDB).